 Dr. Mark Francis inoculates a bull

-Dr. Theresa Fossum, veterinary cardiac
+Dr. Theresa Fossum, veterinary cardiac surgeon

 Other key dates:

-- 1953 – the first Veterinary Medical Teaching Hospital was
+- 1953 – the first Veterinary Medical Teaching Hospital was built;

 - 1963 – the first woman was admitted; also the name was changed from the School of Veterinary Medicine to the College of Veterinary Medicine;

-- 1966 – the first woman graduates from Texas A&M College of
+- 1966 – the first woman graduates from Texas A&M College of Veterinary Medicine;

 - 1981 – a new Small Animal Hospital was built;